124938/learning-scala/README.md

 * Even though Scala programs compiles into Java byte code – syntactically it is very different from Java
 * Scala is open source and object oriented
 * Scala’s syntax follow Functional programming paradigm
-* Martin Odersky is the founder of the language and it is founded in Year 2001
+* Martin Odersky is the founder of the language scala and it is founded in Year 2001
 * List of JVM based programming languages

 ![Alt text](01JVMProgrammingLanguages.jpg?raw=true "JVM Programming Languages")